pablop16n/web-docs-scorer/README.md

 ### punctuation_score

-The _punctuation_score_ is processed with `crawled_text_qualifier.score_punctuation()`.
+The _punctuation_score_ is processed with `docscorer.score_punctuation()`.
 This score is used to penalize texts with too much or too little amount of punctuation characters.
 The percentage of punctuation characters is calculed this way:

 `punctuation_characters / alphabetic_characters * 100`